 Fun Fridays are a great way to end a week as a reward for working hard all week!
 The kiddos deserve some time to socialize and play so I’m sharing 30 Fun Fridays Ideas.

-You may like to stick to doing the same thing each Friday, or maybe like to choose 4 different things for each week of the mont.
+You may like to stick to doing the same thing each Friday, or maybe like to choose 4 different things for each week of the month.
 Do what works best for your class and your students.

 30 Fun Friday Ideas